 Tip 5: Keep Your Content Updated

 Additionally, more and more information is constantly being released on a wide range of topics, some of which you may write about (technology or space discoveries, for example).
-Search engines like up-to-date, unique and rich high quality content, so when you learn something new add it to your hub(s).
+Search engines like up-to-date, unique, and rich, high-quality content, so when you learn something new, add it to your hub(s).

-Tip 6: Watch Out For SPAM
+Tip 6: Watch Out for SPAM

-Not only is SPAM bad for you (pun not intended), it's also bad for Hubpages.
-For this reason it's a good idea to moderate your comments and don't approve them until you have checked them.
+Not only is SPAM bad for you (pun not intended), but it's also bad for Hubpages.
+For this reason, it's a good idea to moderate your comments and don't approve them until you have checked them.
 This also helps prevent derogatory comments from being published on your hubs without you knowing until you see them.

-Sometimes people can be crafty and may leave a long significant comment and then slip an email address in their last sentence hoping you might not notice it.
-Additionally, some people may skew the wording of their comment, so that it affects the quality of your hubs and downgrades their ranks.
+Sometimes people can be crafty and may leave a long significant comment and then slip an email address in their last sentence, hoping you might not notice it.
+Additionally, some people may skew the wording of their comment so that it affects the quality of your hubs and downgrades their ranks.

 Tip 7: Never Publish Early

 Make sure you include, in your hub, everything you can possibly think of which is relevant to the topic.
 Do not publish your hub until you are absolutely certain that you have included everything you possibly can.
-However, it's also important to ensure your hubs are not too lengthy either.
-Some readers tend to look at the first paragraph or two to see how interesting it is, then scroll down to find out how long the page is (ie how long it's going to take them to read it).
+However, it's also important to ensure your hubs are not too long either.
+Some readers tend to look at the first paragraph or two to see how interesting it is, then scroll down to find out how long the page is (i.e., how long it's going to take them to read it).

-Tip 8: Monetize & Optimize Your Hubs
+Tip 8: Monetize and Optimize Your Articles

 Tip 9: Branch Out

 Don't place all your eggs in one basket, as they say.
-Although you may have found some success by using a website such as Hubpages, this doesn't necessarily mean that this will always be the case—this is the internet and anything can happen.
+Although you may have found some success by using a website such as Hubpages, this doesn't necessarily mean that this will always be the case—this is the internet, and anything can happen.
 Consider trying out other websites, not just to see if you have any success, but to help build your online presence.
-Your material which is published on other websites could act as a supplement to your hubs.
+Your material which is published on other websites, could act as a supplement to your hubs.

-If you have published many articles/hubs and have managed to build a good following, consider writing a book or, at least, an eBook.
+If you have published many articles/hubs and have managed to build a good following, consider writing a book or at least an eBook.
 Self-publishing websites such as Lulu make this extremely easy for any writer to do.
 You can get an ISBN (International Standard Book Number) for your book and can sell hard copies to your readers on demand through a wide range of well-known distribution networks.

-Also consider starting your own website or blog where you can be more personal whilst building your brand (if you are a writer, your name is your brand).
+Also, consider starting your own website or blog where you can be more personal whilst building your brand (if you are a writer, your name is your brand).
 Your blog or website can then be used to help compliment your already published material.